aarenson/PHPCap/docs-md/UserGuide1.md

 https://github.com/aarenson/PHPCap/archive/master.zip

-Or go to this page and click on the "Clone of download" button, and then click on "Download ZIP":
+Or go to this page and click on the "Clone or download" button, and then click on "Download ZIP":

 https://github.com/aarenson/PHPCap/